flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.compose()` - runs each validator against the value provided.
 - `FormBuilderValidators.conditional()` - conditionally runs a validator against the value provided.
+- `FormBuilderValidators.or()` - runs each validator against the value provided and passes when any works.

 Available built-in type validators include: